dannyfrelink/Functional-programming/README.md

 ## License

-Voor mijn repository heb ik gebruik gemaakt van een [MIT License](https://github.com/dannyfrelink/Functional-programming/blob/main/LICENSE)
+I have used the [MIT License](https://github.com/dannyfrelink/Functional-programming/blob/main/LICENSE) for this repository.